 Denton Texas Probation Violation?
 Contact Our Experienced Attorney Today

 If you’ve been accused of violating your probation, don’t delay-contact the Wheeler Law Office today.
-Lead attorney Alan Wheeler’s experience as a former prosecutor enables him to aggressively defend clients charged with probation violations.
+Our lead counsel's experience as a former prosecutor enables us to aggressively defend clients charged with probation violations.
 We may be able to help you avoid mandatory jail time.
 Contact our experienced Denton probation violation attorney right away.
 Our office offers a free, initial consultation, as well as flat fee pricing and payment plans affordable for any budget.
 Call us at (940)-465-3178.
 Your future could be at stake without a strong legal defense against your charges-contact the Wheeler Law Office today.